gskielian/Shenzhen-Module-Sketches/MotorDrivers/L298N/README.md

 `1 2 3 4` --  any number 1-4 will turn that input (and corresponding output) to HIGH

 `q w e r` --  will turn that input to low (`q w e r` are right below `1 2 3 4` on the keyboard making it really convenient)

+### Notes:

+* outputs 1 and 2 are enabled by ENA

+* outputs 3 and 4 are enabled by ENB

+* feel free to PWM ENA and ENB